KimMoe/IS-213-Gruppe1/README.md

 * Hat tip to anyone who's code was used. 🎩
 * Neuroph for having an open source neural network. 🤖
+* Other thanks:

+     * [fabiorino](https://github.com/fabiorino/) for having an example on how to implement neural networks in pong, with java - [Example](https://github.com/fabiorino/NeuralNetwork-plays-Pong). 😚
+     * [Neuroh again](https://github.com/neuroph) for having sample projects to help us with the program - [Samples](https://github.com/neuroph/neuroph/tree/master/neuroph-2.9/Samples/src/main/java/org/neuroph/samples). 🌐

 * Lisence creators, for letting everyone use thier liceses free of charge. 📃